tradlyplatform/marketplace-api/puffin-v2/docs/playstore.md

 ## Checklist
 - [ ] Playstore access to us
 - [ ] Keystore config to us
-- [ ] Below steps for prelaunch, launch and update
+- [ ] Below steps for prelaunch, launch, and update

 ### Keystore Config
-When publishing app to Google Play, we should also opt in to Play App Signing.
+When publishing an app to Google Play, we should also opt in to Play App Signing.
 We need three information
 1. first name | last name: ________
 2. organisation name: ______